linuxontheweb/LOTW/README.md

 	set foldlevelstart=0

 ### Toggling folds
-To quickly toggle row folds with the Enter key, add this line:
+To quickly toggle between opened and closed row folds with the Enter key, add this line:

 	nmap <enter> za